-Numerical Analysis is making use of equations to calculate quantities, not by solving for those values so as to carry out the equation's specified arithmetic, but by devising a way to get closer and closer to the answer by repeating some arithmetic.
+Numerical analysis is making use of equations to calculate quantities, not by solving for those values so as to carry out the equation's specified arithmetic, but by devising a way to get closer and closer to the answer by repeating some arithmetic.
 Essentially, you devise a different set of equations that are solvable, and which through repeated use, bring you closer to the original equation's answer.
 This can be useful or vital if algebraically solving the original equation is difficult or impossible.

 Calculating a square root offers a straight-forward example: guess an answer, square it, and adjust your guess up or down as the resulting square indicates.
 Systematic methods of adjustment can be devised, e.g., if one trial was too big and another too small, use their mean as your next guess.
 Hitting an exact answer may require luck, but mere persistence gets you as close as you need.

 The use of numerical analysis predates computers, but a much more limited set of problems could be tackled in such a manner, even using weeks or years of people doing the arithmetic.
-Numerical analysis was often used for deriving generally useful answers, such as digits of irrational numbers like π and e, values of trigonometric functions for many possible inputs, and of roots, the answers commonly published as tables.
+Numerical analysis was often used for deriving generally useful answers, such as digits of irrational numbers like π and e, values of trigonometric functions for many possible inputs, and of roots, with the answers commonly published as books of tables.

 Some types of numerical methods that have been developed: